-We’ve seen a spike in the last few years in e-commerce and contact center attacks, which is where these cards are not protected using the EMV chip and pin protection mechanism.
+We’ve seen a spike in the last few years in e-commerce and contact centre attacks, which is where these cards are not protected using the EMV chip and pin protection mechanism.

 Although your business may appear to have a clear grip and strategy on the whereabouts of data, has it really it got it all mapped out?
 Would your CEO be able to issue a confident statement if your customer data was stolen?

 If your business takes credit card payments and needs a long-lasting robust solution, get in touch with us today for expert advice.By: Cameron Ross